ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

    - Test Structure
    - Results
 4. Summary of Results
-5. References

-<div id="motivation4"></div>
+<div id="motivation"></div>

 ## Motivation & Evaluation Plan

 To evaluate the improvements of Escapeling implemented in the fourth semester of the project, our original plan was to conduct classroom testing with schoolchildren, so as to test the app with users of target age and proficiency.
 To this end, the children were supposed to receive tablets with preinstalled Telegram from the school.
 However, we had no other choice but to change our plan due to COVID-19 because the target school was closed before the children received the tablets.
 Therefore, we came up with two alternative evaluation possibilities which address two main aspects of the Escapeling developments: the pedagogical value and the user experience of the app.
+The structure of the evaluations was also guided by the data requirements for the [paper]({{ "" | absolute_url }}/2022/17/03/overview.html) submitted to the Learning Ideas Conference.

 We conducted semi-structured interviews with ESL-teachers-in-training at the University of Osnabrück to estimate the pedagogical value of Escapeling in a German secondary school setting.
-Also, we conducted user tests with Cognitive Science students and from related fields who came from the same university to collect more user feedback.
+Additionally, we conducted user tests with Cognitive Science students and from related fields who came from the same university to collect more user feedback.
 We think that these evaluations are a viable alternative to the field class room setting, even though the average age of the participants is higher than our target user groups.
 All participants participated voluntarily and were not reimbursed.